 Participation in Future Financing.
 ESA shall have the right to participate in any successor financing facility to the West LB Facility relating to the Equipment.
 The cost of any such financing shall be allocated based on a methodology to be agreed upon by the Parties prior to the inclusion of the Equipment in any such financing.
-Such costs shall in any case be deemed to be Additional Costs under Section 3B of this Agreement, and as such shall be paid by ESA to ENA on the date ESA exercises or is deemed to have exercised the ESA Option
+Such costs shall in any case be deemed to be Additional Costs under Section 3B of this Agreement, and as such shall be paid by ESA to ENA on the date ESA exercises or is deemed to have exercised the ESA Option [DELETE?]

 Dealing with Equipment Suppliers.
 ESA will have technical authority concerning the Equipment.
 Change orders to the Equipment shall only be executed by ENA with the prior written consent of ESA.
 While the West LB Facility is in place, changes which impact cost shall not exceed the amount budgeted for the Equipment in the West LB Facility without ENA’s prior consent.
+[NEED TO BE PREPARED TO ADDRESS AS TO WHETHER THESE TYPES OF COSTS HAVE BEEN ADDRESSED IN THE TOTAL PROJECT COST BUDGET?
+97-10 ISSUES SURROUNDING COST OVERRUNS, ETC.]

 Risk of Loss of Equipment.
-As between ENA and ESA, ESA shall have the risk of loss related to the Equipment as of the Effective Date.
+As between ENA and ESA, ESA [MUST NOT BE A STAND ALONE ENRON ENITY OR IS THIS OUR 90% PURCHASE PRICE GUARANTEE?] shall have the risk of loss related to the Equipment as of the Effective Date.

 Assignment.
 This Agreement, and the rights hereunder, may not be assigned by either Party, in whole or in part, without the prior written consent of the other Party.
 Upon the assignment of ENA’s rights to the Equipment, ESA shall cause the Designee (and/or the Designee’s EPC contractor) to enter into separate agreements with GE and ABB, in substantial conformity with the standard GE documents.
+[AT WHAT POINT WILL ESA EFFECTIVELY BECOME AGENT ON BEHALF OF SPV/OWNER AND RELIEVE ENA OF ITS OBLIGATIONS AS CURRENT AGENT?]

 No Third Party Beneficiaries.
 There are no third party beneficiaries of this Agreement, and nothing in this Agreement shall inure to any party other than ENA and ESA, and their permitted assignees.